zslhg903/NINA/NINA/Documentation/NINA.md

 3. **Refresh Filter Wheel Devices**
     - Refreshes the device list and checks for newly connected filter wheels
 4. **Connect Filter Wheel**
-    - Attempts to connect the filter wheel to NINA
+    - Attempts to connect the filter wheel to N.I.N.A.
 5. **Filter Wheel Information**
     - Display of a few information about the filter wheel
 6. **Filter Change**
     - To change a filter, select the target filter inside the combobox on the left and click on the change button
 7. **Filter Wheel Filters**
     - List of all Filters with Focus Offsets as provided by ASCOM
-        > The ASCOM filter list needs to be imported once to the NINA settings, refer to [Equipment Settings](#equipment-settings)
+        > The ASCOM filter list needs to be imported once to the N.I.N.A. settings, refer to [Equipment Settings](#equipment-settings)
 8. **Focuser Drop Down**
     - Select the focuser to connect
 9. **Focuser Settings (ASCOM)**